y-scope/yscope-log-viewer/docs/src/user-guide/format-struct-logs-syntax.md

 * [An implicit trailing newline](#implicit-trailing-newline)

 ## Static text
-Static text may contain any character except the following characters must be escaped with a
+Static text may contain any character, except the following characters must be escaped with a
 backslash:
 * `{`
 * `}`